AzySir/EmployeeDockerChallenge/README.md

 ```

 ## Pre-requisite
-This runs in a chrome browser as a pre-req to the setup
+<li>This runs in a chrome browser as a pre-req to the setup</li>
+<li>On Start up the mySQL sometimes is delayed when the containers are spun up.
+So refresh the page until it works.
+There will be an unauthorised message</li>

 ## Setup
 1) Clone Repo